 Operand data type NULL is invalid for sum operator.

 Now the error makes it very clear that NULL is invalid for sum Operator.
-Frequently enough, I have showed this simple query to many folks whom I came across.
+Frequently enough, I have shown this simple query to many folks whom I came across.
 I asked them if they could modify the subquery and return the result as NULL.
 Here is what I expected:

 Even though this is a very simple looking query, so far I’ve got the correct answer from only 10% of the people to whom I have asked this question.
 It was common for me to receive this kind of answer – convert the NULL to some data type.
 However, doing so usually returns the value as 0 or the integer they passed.